 Word-for-Word Translation Philosophy (literal) translation seeks to render the original language words and style into a corresponding English word and style.
-Again, they seek to retain the original syntax and sentence structure, and the style of each writer as far as possible.
+Again, they seek to retain the original syntax and sentence structure and the style of each writer as far as possible.
 Thought-for-Thought Translation Philosophy (dynamic equivalent) seeks to render the biblical meaning of the original language text as accurately as possible into an English informal (conversational) equivalent.
 Literal translations give us what God said by way of his human authors, not what a translator thinks God meant in its place.
 Truth matters!
 Literal translations try to be accurate and faithful to the original text.
 The meaning of a word is the responsibility of the interpreter (i.e., reader), not the translator.—Translating Truth!

 King James Version Versus Modern Translations

-In 1604, King James I of England authorized that a new translation of the Bible into English be started.
+In 1604, King James I of England authorized a new Bible translation into English be started.
 It was finished in 1611, just 85 years after the first translation of the New Testament into English appeared (Tyndale, 1526).
 The Authorized Version, or King James Version, quickly became the standard for English-speaking Protestants.
-Its flowing language and prose rhythm has had a profound influence on the literature of the past 400 years.
+Its flowing language and prose rhythm have had a profound influence on the literature of the past 400 years.
 While the KJV has served its purpose for many centuries, it is based on a corrupt text for the NT, known as the Textus Receptus (Received Text), which has hundreds of errors, some quite significant and some 12 verses long that do not belong.
 Further, it has over a thousand different words in it that in 1611 had a different meaning than today, even the opposite meanings.
 For example, in 1611m “let” that now means to allow or to permit meant in 1611 to stop or to restrain.
 So, when Thessalonians says that Paul let the apostasy come into the church, it meant he stopped it.
 The Stephanus TR (1550) became the standard form of the Greek NT text in England.
 It became a literary sensation.
 This, together with its inexpensive price, resulted in its becoming the first Bible bestseller.
 Nevertheless, none of the editions differed greatly from Froben’s Erasmus text.
 Luther used the 1519 edition of Erasmus.
 There are about 93 differences between the Stephanus 1550 and the Beza 1598.
 These differences are minor.
 They are NOTHING when we look at the nearly 6,000 differences, many being quite substantial between the Alexandrian Critical Text and the Textus Receptus.
 Even the 1611 KJV translators in the Preface to the 1611 openly admitted that it was a revision of the 16th century Bibles like Tyndale, Coverdale, and the Great Bible.
 They also said that they expected the KJV to be revised and updated when new manuscripts were discovered, and we had a better understanding of the original languages.
 Neil R. Lightfoot in his famous book How We Got the Bible sums this up for us quite well.